provable-things/eos-api/README.md

 &nbsp;

+### CDT Compatiiblity

+The `eos_api.hpp` library in this repo is compatible with the EOSIO CDT 1.4.0.

+For the Oraclize EOS API compatible with the CDT 1.6.1, just go to the branch [eosio.cdt-1.6.1](https://github.com/oraclize/eos-api/tree/eosio.cdt-1.6.1).

+&nbsp;

+***

+&nbsp;

 ### :computer: See It In Action!

 For working examples of how to integrate the __Oraclize__ EOS API into your own smart-contracts, head on over to the __[Oraclize EOS Examples](https://github.com/oraclize/eos-examples)__ repository.
 Here you'll find various examples that use __Oraclize__ to feed smart-contracts with data from a variety of external sources.